SharedSmally/doc/spring/samples.md

 - Non-entity superclasses may not be used in EntityManager or Query operations.
 - Any mapping or relationship annotations in non-entity superclasses are ignored.

-### Entity Inheritance Mapping Strategies[ decorating the root class of the hierarchy with javax.persistence.Inheritance]
+### Entity Inheritance Mapping Strategies
+Decorating the root class of the hierarchy with javax.persistence.Inheritance.

 The Entity inheritance mapping strategies:
 - A single table per class hierarchy.
 Needs @DiscriminatorColumn containing a value to identify the subclass
 - A table per concrete entity class